bigbrotherisstillwatching/mUTe/README.md

 # mUTe

-Audioplayer for Ubuntu Touch Focal (because the standard music player is not working properly for me on Fairphone 4)
+Very simple audioplayer for Ubuntu Touch Focal (because the standard music player is not working properly for me on Fairphone 4)

 ## Keep in mind that: